housujuan123/CondFoodGen/README.md

 ## 📝 Overview

-CondFoodGen is a diffusion‑based framework for generating realistic and semantically consistent food images from **recipe texts** and **structural conditions** (edge/depth maps).
-It introduces two key innovations:
+**CondFoodGen** is a diffusion‑based framework for **controllable food image generation** from recipe texts and structural conditions.
+Its key innovations are:

-- **Bidirectional Adaptive Gating (BAG)** – enables dynamic, context‑aware interaction between the control stream and the generation stream.
+1. **A two‑stream architecture** for decoupled control and generation.
+2. **Bidirectional Adaptive Gating (BAG)** for dynamic cross‑stream interaction.
-- **Wavelet‑Guided Hierarchical Attention (WGHA)** – refines multi‑frequency features to preserve fine‑grained textures and global structures.
+3. **Wavelet‑Guided Hierarchical Attention (WGHA)** for multi‑frequency feature refinement.

 ## 🏗️ Framework